hey-network/rossignol/readme.md

 ## DynamoDB setup

 You need to have a DynamoDB table setup for the target environment, typically `rossignol_staging` and `rossignol_production`.
 The table must have 1 primary partition key named `address` under the `string` type, and no sort key.
+Make sure that the table is encrypted at rest (you need to overwrite default table creation options for this)!

 ## Lambdas deployment